When a step needs a human, the run pauses — then resumes

 Approvals, MFA on an authorized flow, or an ambiguous choice pause the run, hand off to a person, and continue from the exact same point.

 Real automation hits steps a machine should not decide alone — a payment confirmation, a one-time code on a flow you are authorized to run, a judgment call.
-Instead of failing or guessing, Twin pauses the run, surfaces the decision to a human, and resumes deterministically once they respond.
+Twin resolves what it can on its own: when the blocker is a 2FA code and you have connected an email inbox or a phone number, it fetches and fills the code itself, no human in the loop.
+When it cannot — a payment approval, an authenticator-app code, or a code only you hold — it pauses the run, surfaces the decision to a human, and resumes deterministically once they respond.
 The agent keeps its place; nothing restarts.

 Pause, don't guess

-Blocked steps stop the run and request a human decision rather than hallucinating an action.
+When it can't auto-resolve, the run stops and requests a human decision rather than hallucinating an action.

 Resume in place

-Once approved, the run continues from the exact step it paused on — no replay from the top, no lost state.
+Once the code or approval arrives, the run continues from the exact step it paused on — no replay from the top, no lost state.

 Fully audited